omyro/my-ansible-repo/README.md

 Under advanced details, make sure to select an EC2 SSM role for the IAM instance profile to be able to connect to the instances via the Session Manager.

 Once they have launched, update their names, designating one of the ubuntu servers as the controller, and the other two as clients.
-Rename the amazon linux 2 clients as well.
+Assign names to the amazon linux 2 clients as well.

 ![image1](images/architecture.png)